yue/yackage/README.md

 ## Examples

-Generate executable from the app under current working directory (You should add `out/` to `.gitignore` to avoid including `out/` into the executable):
+Generate executable from the app under current working directory:

 ```sh
 cd /path/to/app/